 According to the CDC, you should consider the unknown vaccine safety and efficacy profiles in immunocompromised people, the potential for reduced immune responses, and the risks of becoming ill with COVID-19, as well as the need to continue to follow all current guidance to protect yourself against COVID-19.

 Can a person already sick with COVID-19 receive the vaccine?

 The vaccination should be deferred until the person recovers from an acute illness (if the person had symptoms) and has met the criteria to discontinue isolation.
-There is no minimum interval between infection and vaccination.
-However, current evidence suggests reinfection is uncommon within 90 days after initial infection, so people with documented acute infection may defer vaccination until the end of
+As soon as your acute symptoms resolve you can be vaccinated.

 Should people who previously received antibody therapy for COVID-19 receive the vaccine?